 Lunch Detention

-Lunch detentions are occasionally issued for violations of the school's disciplinary code.
-Lunch detentions require that the student eat his/ her lunch in the main office in a designated area that is supervised by an adult.
+The office will sometimes issue lunch detentions for minor violations of the school's disciplinary code.
+Lunch detentions require that the student eat their lunch in the main office in a designated area that is supervised by an adult.